Employment Projections - Methodology

 The U.S. Bureau of Labor Statistics, with the assistance of the Labor Market Information Center, surveys approximately 1,350 South Dakota businesses and government agencies, representing approximately 3,100 worksites for the CES program.
 This data is used by federal and state agencies to determine current economic trends.

 This total employment estimate is primarily based on data from South Dakota's Covered Employment and Wages (QCEW) program and the Current Employment Statistics (CES) program.

-Estimates for agricultural-related employment not covered in the above programs, self-employed workers, and private household workers were derived from 2000 Census and Bureau of Labor Statistics data.
-Estimates of presumed non-covered (PNC) employment collected via a survey were also utilized in creating historical staffing patterns for religious organizations, schools and other establishments.
+Estimates for agricultural-related employment not covered in the above programs, self-employed workers, and private household workers are derived from the Current Population Survey (CPS) administered by the U.S. Bureau of Census for the U.S. Bureau of Labor Statistics (BLS).
+Estimates of non-covered employment (NCE) (employees not covered by unemployment insurance) were collected via the Current Employment Statistics program to determine a historical staffing pattern for religious organizations, schools and other establishments with non-covered employment.

 This total employment estimate is produced using forecasting software that utilizes a variety of mathematical models, including regression analyses, to produce a projected employment estimate.

 This process takes into account state relationships to national factors on such data elements as population and personal income statistics.

 Local Area Unemployment Statistics (LAUS)